nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The Date feature allows users to add, edit, and view appointment dates for each person in the address book, helping doctors maintain an organized schedule without conflicts.

 #### Feature Architecture
-1. **Parsing in DateCommandParser**: `DateCommandParser` handles the parsing of date-related commands, ensuring dates are in the correct format (`d/M/yyyy HHmm`) before passing them to `DateCommand`.
+1. **Parsing in DateCommandParser**: `DateCommandParser` handles the parsing of date-related commands, ensuring date and time are in the correct format (`d/M/yyyy HHmm`) before passing them to `DateCommand`.
     - Benefits and Challenges similar to Add Feature

 2. **Date Validation**: `DateCommand` enforces date format requirements and ensures compliance (e.g., `d/M/yyyy HHmm`).
-    - **Benefit**: Provides users with immediate feedback on invalid formats, helping maintain data consistency.
+    - **Benefit**: Provides users with immediate feedback on invalid formats and values, helping maintain data consistency.
     - **Challenge**: Requires thorough validation logic to prevent incorrect or improperly formatted dates from being added.

-3. **Preventing Duplicate Dates Across the Model**: `DateCommand` checks for existing dates across all records to avoid scheduling conflicts for the doctor, ensuring no overlapping appointments.
+3. **Preventing Duplicate Dates Across the Model**: `DateCommand` checks for existing date and time across all records to avoid scheduling conflicts for the doctor, ensuring no overlapping appointments.
     - **Benefit**: Ensures accurate, conflict-free scheduling, giving doctors a reliable view of upcoming appointments.
     - **Challenge**: Requires efficient cross-checks within the model to detect and prevent any duplicate appointment dates across all patient records.